ek9852/faceldp/README.md

 If gtk v4l2 video demo is needed then gtk+-3.0, clutter-gst-2.0, clutter-gtk-1.0, gstreamer-plugins-base-1.0, gstreamer-base-1.0, gstreamer-1.0, gstreamer-video-1.0, gstreamer-app-1.0
 are required

-Usage
+If opencv video demo is needed than opencv2 is required Usage
 -----
 To generate a raw grayscale image using ImageMagick::